Sheeyre/rF_ATM/README.md

 # rF_ATM

-rF_ATM is a FiveM resource that brings the original GTA V ATM to FiveM servers. \n **As this resource is not linked to a framework, you may have to alter the database values on the server file to match your server.**
+rF_ATM is a FiveM resource that brings the original GTA V ATM to FiveM servers.

-\n
+**As this resource is not linked to a framework, you may have to alter the database values on the server file to match your server.**

 ## Events
 ### rF_ATM:Transaction - Client to Server - Params(rF_TransactionAmount, rF_IsWithdrawal)
 **Sent each time a player makes a client side transaction on an ATM.**